Spring 2025 Course Offerings

 English Department Required Field/s satisfied:

-Diverse Traditions: Critical Race; Post-colonial & Gender studies: RPG
+Diverse Traditions: Race, Post-colonial & Gender (RPG)

-Historical foundations: **pre-1800/1900 (**specifically pre-1800)
+Historical foundations: pre-1800/1900 (specifically as noted for pre-1800)

 Meets Rice English major specialization/s: